This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \theta_h \coloneqq T\left(\frac{p_0}{p}\right)^{R_h/c_h^{(p)}} \end{align} \]

-For the specific isochoric heat capacity of moist air $c_h^{(v)}$ applies
+For the specific isochoric heat capacity of moist air $c_h^{(v)}$, one has

 \[ \begin{align} c_h^{(v)} = \frac{\rho_dc_d^{(v)} + \rho_vc_v^{(v)}}{\rho_d + \rho_v} = c_d^{(v)}\frac{\rho_d + \rho_v\frac{c_v^{(v)}}{c_d^{(v)}}}{\rho_d + \rho_v} = c_d^{(v)}\frac{\rho_h - \rho_v + \rho_v\frac{c_v^{(v)}}{c_d^{(v)}}}{\rho_h} = c_d^{(v)}\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{c_v^{(v)}}{c_d^{(v)}} - 1\right)\right] \end{align} \]